Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The wide use of various restriction endonucleases for the analysis of chromosomal DNA revealed a huge variability in the human genome.
-Even small changes in the coding and regulatory regions of structural genes can lead to the termination of the synthesis of a certain protein or to the loss of its function in the human body, which usually affects the phenotype of the patient.
-However, approximately 90% of the human genome consists of non-coding sequences that are more variable and contain many so-called neutral mutations, or polymorphisms, and do not have a phenotypic expression.
-Such polymorphic sites (loci) are used in the diagnosis of hereditary diseases as genetic markers.
+The widespread use of various restriction endonucleases for the analysis of chromosomal DNA has revealed the enormous variability of the human genome.
+Even small changes in the coding and regulatory regions of structural genes can lead to the cessation of the synthesis of a certain protein or to the loss of its function in the human body, which usually affects the patient's phenotype.
+However, approximately 90% of the human genome consists of non-coding sequences, which are more variable and contain many so-called neutral mutations, or polymorphisms, and have no phenotypic expression.
+Such polymorphic regions (loci) are used in the diagnosis of hereditary diseases as genetic markers.
 Polymorphic loci are present in all chromosomes and are linked to a specific region of the gene.
-Having determined the localization of the polymorphic locus, it is possible to establish with which genome a mutation is associated that caused the disease in the patient.
+By determining the localization of a polymorphic locus, it is possible to establish which gene is associated with the mutation that caused the disease in the patient.

-To isolate polymorphic regions of DNA, bacterial enzymes are used - restriction enzymes, the product of which are restriction sites.
-Spontaneous mutations that occur in polymorphic sites make them resistant or, conversely, sensitive to the action of a specific restriction enzyme.
+To isolate polymorphic DNA regions, bacterial enzymes are used - restrictases, the product of which are restriction sites.
+Spontaneous mutations that occur in polymorphic sites make them resistant or, conversely, sensitive to the action of a specific restrictase.

-Mutational variability in restriction sites can be detected by changing the length of the restricted DNA fragments, by separating them using electrophoresis and subsequent hybridization with specific DNA probes.
-In the absence of restriction in a polymorphic site, one large fragment will be detected on the electrophoregrams, and if present, a smaller fragment will be present.
-The presence or absence of a restriction site in the identical loci of homologous chromosomes makes it possible to reliably label the mutant and normal gene and trace its transmission to the offspring.
-Thus, in the study of DNA of patients, in both chromosomes of which a restriction site is present in the polymorphic region, short fragments of DNA will be revealed on the electrophoregram.
-In patients homozygous for a mutation that modifies a polymorphic restriction site, fragments of greater length will be detected, and in heterozygous fragments, short and long fragments will be identified.
+Mutational variability in restriction sites can be detected by changing the length of restriction fragments of DNA by separating them using electrophoresis and subsequent hybridization with specific DNA probes.
+In the absence of restriction in a polymorphic site, one large fragment will be detected on electrophoregrams, and in its presence, a smaller fragment will be present.
+The presence or absence of a restriction site in identical loci of homologous chromosomes allows for fairly reliable labeling of the mutant and normal gene and tracking its transmission to offspring.
+Thus, when studying DNA of patients in both chromosomes of which a restriction site is present in a polymorphic region, short DNA fragments will be detected on the electrophoregram.
+In patients homozygous for a mutation that changes the polymorphic restriction site, longer fragments will be detected, and in heterozygous patients, short and long fragments.